The Banff Challenge: Statistical Detection of a Noisy Signal

 In the Banff Challenge only coverage of left-tail confidence intervals (upper bounds) was tested, though we regard $p$-values and lower bounds as more appropriate for inference on $\psi$.
-Figure \ref{fig2} shows the coverage of $0.90$ and $0.99$ confidence limits for a set of 39,700 simulated datasets with large variability in the values of the nuisance parameters.
+Figure \ref{fig2} shows the coverage of $0.90$ and $0.99$ confidence limits as functions of $\psi$ for a set of 39,700 simulated datasets with large variability in the values of the nuisance parameters.
 The coverage is very good, with only minor undercoverage in the $0.99$ upper bounds when the parameter $\psi$ is small.
-Similar results were obtained for another set of simulated datasets, with lower variability in the nuisance parameters.
-We also performed some simulation studies, and found that the method typically performed very well.
-Table~\ref{tab0} displays results in the worst scenario that we found.
+Similar results were obtained for another set of simulated datasets, with smaller variability in the nuisance parameters.
+We also performed some simulation studies with a variety of parameter values, and found that our procedure is typically highly accurate.
+Table \ref{tab0} displays results in the worst scenario that we found.
 Apart from some minor issues in the right tail, $r^*$ performs extremely well.

 In some boundary cases with $y_1=0$ it is impossible to compute the quantities needed for (\ref{inference.Q.eq}).
 In these rare cases we replaced $r^*(\psi)$ with $r(\psi)$.